steadybit/docs-public/install-and-configure/install-outpost-agent-preview/aws-ecs-ec2.md

 Due to security constraints, the Host Shutdown Attack will not work.
 You can use the [Change EC2 Instance State](https://hub.steadybit.com/action/com.github.steadybit.extension\_aws.ec2-instance.state) attack from the extension-aws instead.
 {% endhint %}

 You can run the outpost agent and the extension as an ECS workload.
-You have to create daemonset task definitions for the extension-host and extension-container and for the outpost agent and other extensions a regular service.
+You have to create daemonset task definitions for the extension-host and extension-container and a regular service for the outpost agent and other extensions.

-You can use the script from[ Install using Docker Compose](install-as-docker-container.md) to generate a docker compose file, to get an idea how the container definitions have to look like.
+You can use the script from[ Install using Docker Compose](install-as-docker-container.md) to generate a docker compose file to get an idea how the container definitions have to look.

-If you need any help with that[ let us know](mailto:support@steadybit.com)!
+If you need any help with that, [ let us know](mailto:support@steadybit.com)!